 If there is an immediate risk to life contact the emergency services on 999.

 If there is no immediate risk, but you are very concerned about the mental health and well being of someone else, or of yourself, here are some organisations you can contact for support, advice, and guidance.

 Shout is a 24/7 text service, free on all major mobile networks, for anyone in crisis anytime, anywhere.
 It’s a place to go if you’re struggling to cope and you need immediate help.
 Text SHOUT to 85258 in the UK to text with a trained Crisis Volunteer.

 The Samaritans: access immediate, confidential, emotional support at any time by calling 116 123 (calls are free).
 You can also email using the link buttons on this page: you will not necessarily receive an instant reply to an email, it’s a 24 hour response time.

 Childline: a free, private and confidential service that you can access online and on the phone.
 They can provide help and support for people up to their 19th birthday.
 Call 0800 1111

 HOPELINEUK: a confidential support and advice service for children and young people under the age of 35 who are experiencing thoughts of suicide, and for anyone concerned that a young person could be thinking about suicide.
 Call 0800 068 4141 any day 9am – 12am (midnight).

-NHS 111: to access NHS mental health and well being support call 111 or go online to the NHS111 website.
+NHS 111: to access NHS mental health and well being support call 111 (select option two for mental health services) or go online to the NHS111 website.